Nueva Ecija: Ethnicity

+Languages

+The majority of the population speaks both Tagalog and English.
+The province primarily speaks Tagalog dialect called Bulacan Tagalog that resembles poetic form of speech, with a Novoecijano flavor, that added loanwords of Ilocano and Kapampangan origin.
+Ilocano is also widely spoken in Nueva Ecija, specifically in the northern and central parts of the province.
+Pangasinan is mostly spoken in northwest areas of the province and Kapampangan in the southwest.
+Languages not native in the province are also spoken to varying degrees by their respective ethnic communities within the province, and ethnic groups who grew up within environment of other ethnic group also speak other native languages as second languages, like Kapampangans and Tagalogs who grew up within an Ilocano or Pangasinan population speak Ilocano or Pangasinan.

 Religion

 The province is predominantly Roman Catholic (about 82.43%).
-Other Christian groups are Iglesia ni Cristo (5.55%), Born-again Christians, Philippine Independent Church (2.50%), Evangelical (1.70%) & Methodists (1.62%).
+Other Christian groups are Iglesia ni Cristo (6.01%), Born-again Christians, Philippine Independent Church (2.50%), Evangelical (1.70%) & Methodists (1.62%).
 The remaining minorities (6.2%) are the Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses and Seventh-day Adventist & Muslims.
 Anitists, and animists are also represented in the province practiced by indigenous ethnic groups.

 Economy

 Nueva Ecija is considered the main rice growing province of the Philippines and the leading producer of onions in the country.
+The province has also been recognized as the "dairy capital of the Philippines" as it produces the most amount milk from cows and carabaos.

 Major industries

 Nueva Ecija is one of the top producers of agricultural products in the country.
 Its principal crops is mainly rice but corn and onion are produced in quantity.
 The province is often referred to as the "Rice Granary of the Philippines".
 Other major crops are mango, calamansi (calamondin orange), banana, garlic, and vegetables.
 The municipality of Bongabon at the eastern part of the province at the foot of the Sierra Madre mountains and its neighbouring Laur and Rizal are the major producers of onion and garlic.
 Bongabon is called the "onion capital of the country".
 A sunflower farm is housed inside the Central Luzon State University campus in Science City of Muñoz.

-Education is very well established as a major industry in the province.
-The leading educational institutions are the Central Luzon State University in Science City of Munoz and Nueva Ecija University of Science and Technology, Wesleyan University-Philippines, the only internationally accredited school in Central Luzon; College of the Immaculate Conception; La Fortuna College and Araullo University in Cabanatuan.
-There are 18 tertiary level institutions in Cabanatuan alone.

-Health services is a notable industry.
-Hospitals cater to patients from Nueva Ecija and some from neighbouring provinces.
-There are schools of nursing and midwifery, mostly in Cabanatuan.

 There are poultry farms in a number of towns, most notably, the Lorenzo poultry farms in San Isidro which is one of the largest in the country.
 Duck raising and egg production is an important livelihood.
 Fishponds are unevenly distributed throughout the province but the largest concentrations are in San Antonio, Santa Rosa, and Cuyapo.

-Fabrication of tricycle "sidecars" is widespread in the province, notably in Santa Rosa, where prices are as low as PhP 7,000 which is practically the cheapest in the country.
+Fabrication of tricycle "sidecars" is widespread in the province, notably in Santa Rosa.

 Several areas have mineral deposits.
 Copper and manganese have been found in General Tinio, Carranglan, and Pantabangan.
 The upper reaches of Carranglan and Palayan City are said to contain gold.

-In June 2008, it received the title "Milk Capital of the Philippines" because Nueva Ecija gathers more milk from cows and carabaos (water buffaloes) than any other place in the Philippines.
-The Philippine Carabao Center is in the CLSU compound in Science City of Munoz.